egyedia/photo-chaos-organizer/README.md

  * This task can be used if you just downloaded a lot of images from your camera by directly accessing the storage (mounting as a drive, or reading the SD/CF card using a card reader.
 This way all your files will be in folders like 100CANON, 101CANON, etc. if you own a Canon camera)

 ##Building instructions
-###Check out the project components:
+###Clone the project components:
-	Check out the components in the same directory using the below commands:
+	Clone the components in the same directory using the below commands:

     git clone https://github.com/egyedia/photo-chaos-organizer-server.git
     git clone https://github.com/egyedia/photo-chaos-organizer-client.git